dmurvihill/motion-sdk/docs/markdown/motion-sdk.md

 </td><td>

-Internal rate limits with a small headroom against the official limits
+Internal rate limits with a small headroom against the official limits.

 </td></tr>